theQRL/docs.theqrl.org/_docs/wallet/basics.md

 ### Best Wallet Practices

-**FIXME** - Rework this list, create a spreadsheet for users to fill in with key index and TX number...
+**FIXME** - create a spreadsheet for users to fill in with key index and TX number and give as a download link here?...

 * Do not use all of your OTS key index's
 	* Keep track of the index's already used in a spreadsheet or ledger